burkeholland/quick-start/README.md

 $ gulp
 ```

-Gulp starts up a development server and launches the style guide in it.
+Gulp starts up a development server and launches the quick-start guide in it.
 Gulp also watches for changes to files in the src folder (including the chapter Markdown files), and refreshes the site in your browser automatically.